ee538/AutoGradingScript/FAQ/FAQ.md

 - We use `--config=asan` flag to detect memory misuse in your code.
 You may think of which part in your code may cause the memory misuse from the specific hints (like ` stack-buffer-overflow `, `SEGV on unknown address xxx`, `memory leak` etc.) given by the address sanitizer.

 - You should write some tests trying to cover multiple cases and pass them locally first before you push your code to GitHub.
 You may **step through** your code to the crash position and go to the **call stack** where you should pay attention to **the part that is in our code** to find the bug.
+If you think you have done so, you may actually not cover enough cases in your tests, so you should not ignore the errors.

   | Error Message from the Grading Script | Possible Reason and Solution                                 |
   | ------------------------------------- | ------------------------------------------------------------ |